-Introduction to theoretical models of family and organizational dynamics.
-Understand the role of family or system functions as well what intervention strategies are used to facilitate change.
-Special topics include alcoholism and drug abuse in the family, single parent family structures, and socio-economic, cultural and educational influences on the family.
+Introduces theoretical models of family and organizational dynamics.
+Explores the role of family or system functions as well as intervention strategies used to facilitate change.
+Special topics include alcoholism and drug abuse in the family, single parent family structures, and socioeconomic, cultural and educational influences on the family.

 Equips participants to plan and lead effective retreats for youth, families, and adults.
 Addresses theme development, program planning, event leadership, publicity, budgeting, logistics, and program evaluation.
 Learning is put into practice as the class plans and executes a high school retreat program.

-Introduction to the primary historical and emerging theories of human lifespan development (including psychoanalytical, behavioral, cognitive, sociocultural, and epigenetic).
-Explores specific aspects of biosocial, cognitive, psychosocial, and spiritual development.
-May also be taken as PSYC 320.
+Surveys the primary historical and emerging theories of human lifespan development.
+Explores specific aspects of biological, cognitive, psychosocial, and spiritual development from conception through adulthood.

-Explores goals, planning, programs, and curricula that are effective for children ages infant through 12, day camping, Vacation Bible School, programs for children with special needs, and the needs of children around the world.
+Explores effective goals, program planning, and curricula for children ages infant through 12.
+Includes day camping, Vacation Bible School, programs for children with special needs, and the needs of children around the world.
 Prerequisite: CYFS 210; CYFS 320 or concurrent.

 CYFS 337 Confirmation